Are you looking for a unique way to kick off the holiday season?

 Photo Courtesy of Shutterstock

 Helen's Christkindlmarkt has more to offer than just delicious treats and holiday wares.
 Bringing the little ones along to the market will not leave them feeling bored at all.
 Instead, they will be fascinated by an enchanting holiday tree in the middle of the Alpine Village square and will have the opportunity to join in on several fun Children's activities.
-And don't forget to bring your camera so that the kids can stop by and visit with Santa Claus to tell him what they want for Christmas this year.
+And don't forget to bring your camera so that the kids can stop by and visit Santa Claus to tell him what they want for Christmas this year.

 Share Your Experiences Below

 Helen, Georgia is a beautiful place to spend the holiday season.
-Visiting the annual Christkindlmarkt provides you the opportunity to integrate the German culture with your own holiday traditions, making Christmas even more special for you and your loved ones.
+Visiting the annual Christkindlmarkt provides you the opportunity to integrate German culture with your own holiday traditions, making Christmas even more special for you and your loved ones.